benwzj/benwzj.github.io/_posts/2024-03-29-nextjs-starter.md

 ### What is React Server Actions

+Server Actions are **asynchronous functions** that are executed on the server.
+They can be used in Server and Client Components to handle form submissions and data mutations in Next.js applications.

-React Server Actions allow you to run asynchronous code directly on the server to **mutate data**.
+- React Server Actions allow you to run asynchronous code directly on the server to **mutate data**.
 You can write asynchronous functions that execute on the server and can be invoked from your Client or Server Components.

-They eliminate the need to create API endpoints to mutate data.
+- They eliminate the need to create API endpoints to mutate data.

-Server Actions achieve this through techniques like **`POST` requests**, **encrypted closures**, **strict input checks**, **error message hashing**, and **host restrictions**, all working together to significantly enhance your app's safety.
+- Server Actions achieve this through techniques like **`POST` requests**, **encrypted closures**, **strict input checks**, **error message hashing**, and **host restrictions**, all working together to significantly enhance your app's safety.

 ### How to create Server Actions

-By adding the `'use server'` to a file, you mark all the exported functions within the file as server functions.
+- By adding the `'use server'` to a file, you mark all the exported functions within the file as **server functions**.
 These server functions can then be imported into Client and Server components, making them extremely versatile.
-You can also write Server Actions directly inside Server Components by adding `"use server"` inside the action.
+- You can also write Server Actions directly inside Server Components by adding `"use server"` inside the action.

 Usually, you use the `action` attribute in the `<form>` element to invoke actions.
 When you submit the form, Server action function `createRecord` will automatically receive the native `FormData` object, containing the captured data.
 Like this: `createRecord(formData: FormData)`.